Quantum-geometric contribution to the Bogoliubov modes in a two-band Bose-Einstein condensate: Bose-Hubbard model

 Equation~(\ref{eqn:HP}) is expected to be quantitatively accurate in describing the low-energy physics when the occupation of the upper band is negligible, e.g., in the weakly-interacting limit.
-For instance, in the case of spin-orbit-coupled Bose gases, the corresponding $\mathcal{H}_P$ works surprisingly well as it perfectly reproduces the Bogoliubov spectrum not only at low momentum but also near the band touchings~\cite{subasi22}.
-See also the Appendix below.
+For instance, in the case of spin-orbit-coupled Bose gases, the corresponding $\mathcal{H}_P$ works surprisingly well as it perfectly reproduces the Bogoliubov spectrum not only at low momenta but also near the band touchings~\cite{subasi22}.
+See also the App.
+A below.